Ryback: Professional wrestling career

-World Wrestling Federation/Entertainment/WWE (2004–2016)
+World Wrestling Entertainment/WWE (2004–2016)

-Tough Enough (2004–2005)
+Tough Enough and The Nexus (2004–2010)

 Reeves sent a brief one-minute videotape of himself to become a contestant on WWE's reality television series, $1,000,000 Tough Enough, and was invited to Venice Beach with 49 others.
 During the first week of training, Reeves suffered from bronchitis and a rib injury.
 He eventually became one of the eight finalists to appear on SmackDown! and the last to be voted off.
 Even though he did not win the competition, Reeves impressed WWE officials enough for them to sign him to a developmental contract.
 He spent time healing from his injuries in Las Vegas before heading to Atlanta, Georgia in March 2005.

-Developmental territories (2006–2010)

 After training in Deep South Wrestling (DSW) for most of 2005 and early 2006, Reeves was transferred over to Ohio Valley Wrestling (OVW) in early March.
 In July 2006, Reeves was suspended for 30 days due to failing a drug test as part of WWE's Wellness Program.
 According to Reeves, he had been taking several over the counter bodybuilding supplements, one of which caused a positive reading.
 The supplements he was using were later taken off the market due to this effect and, although his suspension remained in place, Reeves eventually returned to the roster after passing a second test.
-His case was later featured on the CNN documentary Death Grip: Inside Pro Wrestling.
+His case was later placed on the CNN documentary Death Grip: Inside Pro Wrestling.

 After over a year's absence, Reeves returned to OVW under the ring name Ryback and won the OVW Heavyweight Championship on October 15, 2008, before losing it in the same month.
 Soon after the title loss, Reeves was then re-signed to a developmental contract with WWE.
 From late 2008 to early 2010, Reeves wrestled in Florida Championship Wrestling (FCW) under the ring name Ryback and later Skip Sheffield.

-The Nexus (2010−2011)

 On February 16, 2010, Sheffield was announced as one of eight FCW contestants to take part in the first season of WWE's new NXT show, where he finished sixth.
 On the June 7 episode of WWE Raw, Sheffield and the seven other NXT participants interfered in the main event match between John Cena and CM Punk, attacking both competitors as well as the announcing team before dismantling the ring area and surrounding equipment.
 The group, named The Nexus, would continue feuding with Cena over the following weeks.
 This resulted in a seven-on-seven elimination tag team match at the 2010 SummerSlam, where The Nexus lost to Team WWE led by Cena.
-In August, Reeves broke his ankle during a match, which made him undergo three surgeries and kept him away from wrestling for over a year until December 2011.
+In August, Reeves broke his ankle in three places during a match, which made him undergo three surgeries and kept him away from wrestling for over a year until December 2011.